giovannimasi/DiCTAr_Labs/Davide_C/theory/1_DoF_Explained.md

 ## Compute discrete time G
 In our exercise, G is given in continuous time, so, in order to realise our controller C, we must discretise it.
 We can easily do it thanks to Matlab function `c2d`.
-The syntax is `C = c2d(Gcont, Ts, 'zoh')`; where Gcont is our plant in C.T., Ts is the sampling time and zoh is the zero order hold filter
+The syntax is `G = c2d(Gcont, Ts, 'zoh')`; where Gcont is our plant in C.T., Ts is the sampling time and zoh is the zero order hold filter
 > [!NOTE]
 > You don't really care about zoh method, is just the method used for the discretization.
 If you are more interested: [Matlab c2d](https://it.mathworks.com/help/ident/ref/dynamicsystem.c2d.html)